 Sometimes I have taken an interest in Harleys.
 “Why?” my BMW friends ask in horror.
 “Well, because …” I reply.
 Because they are big and stable, well constructed if not exactly a modern design, and made in America.
 The native Harley is not all that powerful.
 I’ve had two of them, starting with an air-cooled Dyna in which I immediately installed the 103-cubic-inch engine, to get the power up to about 75 horses.
 Then I discovered the V-Rod, which has a more traditional V-twin engine—with the pistons on separate cranks, instead of sharing a single crank like an aircraft rotary engine—as well as being water cooled and fuel injected.
 All of this brings the V-Rod up to the output and powerband of a European motorcycle.
 But the Harleys have been more of a flirtation than a love affair.
 My heart still belongs to the blau-mit-weiss roundel.
 My interest in Harleys peaked with the recent purchase of a BMW R1800, a cruiser with a low center of gravity that, for me, pushed all the Harley buttons while retaining the BMW’s reliability and finish quality.

-Finally, after fifty years of riding and twenty-three different motorcycles, most of them BMWs, I have decided to hang up my spurs—or rather, my helmet, gloves, and boots.
+Finally, after 50 years of riding and 23 different motorcycles, most of them BMWs, I had thought to hang up my spurs—or rather, my helmet, gloves, and boots—for good.
 Motorcycling has provided me with good fun, a way to let off steam, an able commute vehicle, and a valuable second vehicle when parking at the condominium complex has been limited.
-But now, my balance is not what it was, my knees can’t take the aggressive crouch for more than twenty minutes at a time, and frankly, I wonder sometimes when I’m heading out whether or not I will be coming back.
-So … it’s time to say good-bye.
+But after a year of not owning a motorcycle and not being able to ride out on sunny days—and so feeling mopey when I think about the hills of Northern California—I decided to get back into the sport.
+I don‘t know how long this will last, and it doesn‘t matter.
+Never say never again.

 BMWs